-When they first hear about ORBIT, most people imagine a solar system with their brand as the sun.
+When they think about what a brand orbit is, most people imagine a solar system with a brand as the sun in the center.

-But in an ORBIT strategy, Shared Purpose is at the center of the system—and you and your stakeholders are orbiting around it together, along with everyone else that shares the same Purpose WITH.
+But when we talk about orbit for exponential brands, Shared Purpose is at the center of the system—and you and your stakeholders are orbiting around it together, along with everyone else that shares that Purpose.

-As stakeholders orbit your brand, you want them to have experiences and interactions that advance Shared Purpose, reinforce shared identity and create shared value—whether or not they involve a transaction.
+As stakeholders orbit your brand, you want them to have experiences and interactions that advance Shared Purpose, reinforce shared identity and create shared value—even when there's no transaction involved.

 In a relationship, loyalty is reciprocal.
 You want your customers to be loyal to you.
 But are you also loyal to them?

-To build a strong ORBIT, focus on the Shared Purpose rather than your product or brand.
-The transactions you desire will occur naturally within the context of the long-term relationship between your customers and your brand.
+To build a strong orbit, focus on your Shared Purpose rather than your products.
+The transactions you want to inspire will occur naturally within the context of the long-term relationship between your customers and your brand.
 Show customers you're acting on your Shared Purpose—and making it easier for them to do so too.

 You will know you are on the right track because your customers will not only be satisfied but grateful.

-How can you turn your loyalty program into a gratitude program?
+What could you do to turn your loyalty program into a gratitude program?

-This outdoor gear company invites customers to participate in their Shared Purpose—“to save our home planet”—by giving them the opportunity to trade in their worn-out gear instead of throwing it away.
+This outdoor gear and clothing company invites customers to participate in their Shared Purpose—“to save our home planet”—by giving them the opportunity to trade in their worn-out gear instead of throwing it away.

 Once gear is too worn to be used, customers can send it back to the company to be recycled or repurposed into something new.
 Customers get a credit—and the gear stays out of landfills.

-Patagonia activates loyalty to Shared Purpose by offering customers an opportunity to participate in a Shared Purpose—within their brand orbit—to handle their worn or out of use gear in a planet-friendly way.
-And for eco-conscious customers, purchasing new gear may seem like an easier choice knowing their old gear will be put to good use.
+Patagonia activates loyalty and gratitude by offering customers an opportunity to participate in a Shared Purpose—within their brand orbit—by handling their unusable gear in a planet-friendly way.
+And for eco-conscious customers, purchasing new gear from Patagonia may seem like an easier choice when they know their old gear will be put to good use.

-The graphic shows different types of touchpoints—interactions, activities and experiences stakeholders can have with a brand, whether delivered directly or with partners—grouped by how they relate your purpose:
+The graphic shows examples of touchpoints—interactions, activities and experiences stakeholders can have with a brand or its partners—grouped by how they relate to purpose.

 Look at different touchpoints where you currently interact with customers and partners in your orbit.
 For each, identify what you do, what your customers do, and what partners and other stakeholders do.
 Notice where you could be doing more to create opportunities for stakeholders to engage around Shared Purpose within your orbit.

-With a strong ORBIT, customers stay in contact with you because of the value they get from the relationship, not just because of transactions they need to make.
+If your brand orbit is authentic and strong, customers interact with it because of the value they get from the relationship, not just because of transactions they need to make.

-As with any strong relationship, they are more likely to talk about you to their friends, family and social media followers.
+As with any strong relationship, this means people are more likely to talk about you to their friends, family, and social media followers.
 But this isn’t just about how many likes you can get on Facebook.

 To segment is to divide something into parts, like segments of a grapefruit.
 Customer segments divide people by gender, income, location or geography.

 The reality is that people are multi-dimensional.
-Social facets are more than interests: they are roles and identities.
+Your customers are more than their demographics: they are motivated by identities and relationships.

-For example, in addition to being a "woman aged 30-45,” a person might be deeply invested in their identity as a mom, environmental activist, daughter, sister, foodie, executive, cyclist, baseball fan and vegetarian.
+For example, in addition to being a "woman aged 30-45,” a person might be deeply invested in their identity as a mom, environmental activist, daughter, sister, foodie, executive, cyclist, baseball fan, and vegetarian.

-Social facets involve relationships that are important to your customers.
+Social transactions involve relationships that are important to your customers.
 Look for ways to enable and empower them.

 For each customer or stakeholder type, identify different social facets.
 What social roles do they play?
 What identities do they hold?
 For example, a customer may be a parent to children, a colleague to co-workers and a teammate to other athletes.